Malaokia/book/hackathons/birdstrikes/report.md

 # (Question 1)

-Which airline have to incur most repair cost due to damage ? ( sumi6109).
+Which airline have to incur most repair cost due to damage ? by Ming Liew

 ![screenshot](p1_bird.png)

 Picture of the repair cost

 # (Question 2)
-Which Airport has the highest number struck? (zhya215 ).
+Which Airport has the highest number struck? by Brian

 ![screenshot](p2_bird.png)

 geographical location of the airline that cost the money

 # (Question 3)
-Which plane model strikes the most birds? (twagar95)
+Which plane model strikes the most birds? by Matt
 ![screenshot](p3_bird.png)
 diff model of strikes on the bird

 # (Question 4)

-What state had the highest number of bird strikes?  (drewdinger).
+What state had the highest number of bird strikes?
+By Dian

 ![screenshot](p4_bird.png)